Tailor: Generating and Perturbing Text with Semantic Controls: Introduction

-In this work, we introduce \sysname, a system that supports application-agnostic perturbations without the need for retraining.
-At the core of \sysname is a \emph{controlled generator} (\S\ref{sec:generator-design}) that flexibly generates full sentences from target semantic features.
-We combine structured \textbf{control codes} in our \textbf{inputs} to represent desired linguistic properties of outputs.
-As shown in Figure~\ref{fig:teaser}, each code is built on semantic parses derived from the PropBank formalism and specifies the semantics of a span in the target sentence (\eg ``who did what to whom''~\cite{palmer-etal-2005-proposition}).
-We use \textbf{unlikelihood training}~\cite{Welleck2020Neural} to encourage control code following, by penalizing generations that are not aligned with designated codes.
+This work introduces \sysname, a system that supports application-agnostic perturbations.
+At its core is a \emph{controlled generator} (\S\ref{sec:generator-design}) that flexibly generates outputs from target semantic attributes, which we represent through structured \textbf{control codes} in the inputs.
+As shown in Figure~\ref{fig:teaser}, these control codes build on the PropBank semantic analysis \citep{palmer-etal-2005-proposition} of the original sentence: For each argument span, the \textit{semantic role} and \textit{keyword} control codes specify the desired semantic content for the span at varying levels of granularity.
+To encourage control code following, we train the \sysname generator with \textbf{unlikelihood training}~\cite{Welleck2020Neural} to penalize generations that are not aligned with designated control codes.

-The multi-dimensionality of semantic roles lends \sysname the ability to perform fine-grained changes to individual arguments within a sentence (\eg one can just change the patient span in Figure~\ref{fig:teaser}).
-Such granularity is critical for generating datasets that evaluate and improve models' natural language understanding~\cite{kaushik2019learning, polyjuice:acl21}.
-Instead of a single target attribute \emph{positive}\arrow\emph{negative}, we can breakdown the specific linguistic transformations involved in achieving the attribute, \eg changing sentiment polarities through negation or through antonym replacement.
+The use of semantic role control codes allows \sysname to perform fine-grained changes to individual arguments in a sentence (\eg one can change only the \optag{PATIENT} in Figure~\ref{fig:teaser}).
+Instead of specifying a perturbation with a generic target property (\eg \emph{positive}\arrow\emph{negative}), we can specify the linguistic transformation used to achieve the property (\eg changing sentiment through negation or antonym replacement).
+Making such fine-grained perturbations allows for more careful evaluation and improvement of models' language understanding~\cite{kaushik2019learning, polyjuice:acl21}.

-To highlight perturbations feasible with \sysname, we identify and implement a list of primary \emph{perturbation operations} on inputs on top of the generator (\sect{sec:perturbations}).
-More complex changes can be easily constructed by composing these operations.
-For example, in Figure~\ref{fig:teaser}, while it would nontrivial to directly train a generator to transform sentence A to D, we can achieve the transformation through a series of perturbation operations: syntactic rewriting (changing verb tense), sentence expansion (extending ``the athlete''), and data recombination (\ie sourcing \optag{TEMPORAL} constraint).
+To highlight the perturbations facilitated by \sysname, we craft a list of primitive \emph{perturbation operations} (\sect{sec:perturbations}) on inputs to the generator; these can be easily composed to achieve more complex perturbations.
+In Figure~\ref{fig:teaser}, \sysname transforms sentence A to D through a series of perturbations: syntactic rewriting (changing verb tense), then sentence expansion (extending ``the athlete''), and finally data recombination (\ie generating new text that contains ``in'' but follows the \optag{TEMPORAL} control).
+Compared to existing approaches that require training a separate model for every step or annotating a dataset that represents this transformation end-to-end, such compositions make \sysname more cost-effective and generalizable.
+In fact, on nine fine-grained and compositional \textsc{StylePTB} perturbations~\citep{Lyu2021StylePTBAC}, \sysname achieves performance compatible with task-specific baselines, and even outperforms them on five transfers (\sect{sec:appendix-style-transfer}).